grantbow/fit/docs/FAQ.md

    [Github](https://github.com) by Microsoft and [Bitbucket](https://bitbucket.org) by Atlassian have hosted projects since 2008

    [github.com/duplys/git-issues](https://github.com/duplys/git-issues) is
-   very similar to bug but is written in python and uses a hidden branch for storage depending on a system called a shelf.
+   very similar to fit but is written in python and uses a hidden branch for storage depending on a system called a shelf.
 It was able to store a version of itself under the .git/ directory so only python is required.
-I contributed some code but after that I didn't feel it was stable and was a bit difficult to debug because of the shelf storage.
-Development activity has decreased.
+   Code was contributed ther but after that it didn't feel stable and was a bit difficult to debug because of the shelf storage system.
+Development activity has also decreased.

    [github.com/dspinellis/git-issue](https://github.com/dspinellis/git-issue)
    is a single shell script to work with git.
 It can use an existing git repo